UNINETTSigma2/documentation/software/containers.md

 see our code development {ref}`guides <dev-guides>`.
 ```

-## File access from container
+## Access project area from the container

-Singularity container can not access files on host system, unless we make it possible.
+Singularity container can access the home directory
+but to access the project directory we need to bind it first.

 Lets try it out
 ```